 1 | Spotted rock snake |

-Spotted rock snakes face choices such as whether to move stealthily through a dark crack, travel over rocks and be ambushed by birds, or remain still and hope that lizards come to them.
-Their diet consists of other reptiles which love rocky environments.
+Spotted rock snakes are faced with various choices in their rock field habitats.
+They must choose whether to move stealthily through a dark crack, travel over rocks and leave themselves vulnerable to birds, or simply remain still and hope that lizards come to them.
+The opportunities for death are large, but so are the opportunities for meals.
+Their diet consists mainly of other reptiles that live in their rock fields.
 Specific prey include Karoo girdled lizards, Waterberg dragon lizards, common crag lizards, and southern rock agamas.

 2 | Dusky-bellied water snake |